-To get here, we need to provide AAC users with a system whose vocabulary includes many words in every grammatical category.
+To get here, we need to provide AAC users with a system whose vocabulary includes many words in every word category.
 We also need to provide access to the alphabet.
 These are the building blocks of language and communication.
-With exposure and opportunities to practice with these building blocks, AAC users can get to independent and successful communication.
+With exposure and opportunities to practice with these building blocks, AAC users can become independent and successful communicators.

 While the English language has at least 250,000 words, a list of around 200 words accounts for about 80% of the words we use every day!
 These words are called “core words.”

 Core words include mostly verbs (“go”, “come”), adjectives (“good”, “little”), prepositions (“to”, “on”), pronouns (“you”, “that”), articles (“the” “a”), and conjunctions (“and,” “but”).
 Only about 10% of the top 200 core words are nouns.
 These nouns are very general (“girl”,“house”) rather than specific (“porcupine”, “celery”).